 Grosmont, Skenfrith, Raglan.
 ‘The Three Castles’ were built in earth and timber shortly after the Conquest, upgraded in stone a century later and reconstructed c.1200–40 with the latest features.
 Today we see Grosmont and Skenfrith – relatively small, evocative, ensconced in charming villages.
 Lunch break in the historic town of Monmouth.
 Largely 15th-century, Raglan Castle is a beautifully ornamented architectural composition, lavishly equipped with defensive devices, by now obsolete: the triumph of art over warfare.

 White Castle, Harlech.
-Third of the ‘Three Castles’, the impressiveness of White Castle is enhanced by its remote countryside setting (inaccessible by coach, taxis required).
+Third of the ‘Three Castles’, the impressiveness of White Castle is enhanced by its remote countryside setting.
 Drive 130 miles (with two stops) through the unremitting loveliness of the hilly heart of Wales.
 Harlech Castle clings to a crag by the sea, a compact concentric type with high walls and towers, one of the great sights of the British Isles.
 Built 1283–89, architect James of St George, patron Edward I of England.
 First of two nights near Caernarfon.